ubports/click/doc/file-format.rst

  * version: version number of the application

- * framework: the system framework for which the package was built
+ * framework: the system framework(s) for which the package was built

  * installed-size: the size of the unpacked package in KiB; this should not be set directly in the source tree, but will be generated automatically